-The initial part of the body of a class is called the initializer of the class and contains a mix of declarations, statements and control structures.
+The initial part of the body of a class is called the initializer of the class and contains a mix of declarations, statements, and control structures.
 The initializer is executed every time the class is instantiated.
+If the class does not have an initializer parameter list, the initializer section may include one or more constructor declarations, as defined in §4.9 Constructors.